Senryoku/SenBoy/README.md

 # SenBoy

 Work in progress GameBoy emulator.
-It currently runs some games (Kirby, Tetris, Zelda, some public domain roms...), only one cartridge mapper (MBC1) is implemented.
+It currently runs some games (Kirby's Dream Land, Tetris World, The Legend of Zelda : Link's Awakening, Pokemon Red, some public domain roms...), but only two cartridge mappers (MBC1 and MBC3) are implemented.
 It is buggy, ugly and absolutely not optimised.
 I am not aiming for performance anyway and it's therefore pretty slow.

 # Screenshots